 You should also look at the foreign exchange sector, as it is one of the busiest financial spheres globally.
 Likewise, Dubai has not remained behind.

+Being an international business hub, it draws traders, brokers, and investors worldwide.
 With these advantages, modern infrastructure, transparent financial laws, and an investor-friendly tax regime, Dubai is the most attractive place for forex companies.

+However, the problem is that the untaxed trading of currencies could lead to legal issues for the person or entity indulging in forex trading.
 Hence, acquiring a forex trading license in Dubai is not just a matter of recommendation; instead, it’s necessary to operate in the attire of a legitimate operation.

 This article covers the basics: who regulates, license types, eligibility criteria, the licensing process, costs, etc. If one plans to open a new brokerage or try to get an existing broker into the UAE territory, this guide will help one launch the journey right.